alicezwatson/personal-data-pollution/README.md

   - See the Automated Fuckery section in part II.<br>
 - [ ] Flesh out Part II: Making Noise.
 Right now there's a lot of my train of thought.
 It should contain practical advice at different expertise levels for ruining the value of your data.<br>
 - [X] Fix section numbering.<br>
-- [ ] For Section III, add pages with walkthroughs and how-tos for various platforms, as well as specific tactics at different levels of paranoia.
+- [ ] For Part III, add pages with walkthroughs and how-tos for various platforms, as well as specific tactics at different levels of paranoia.

 ---